Michael Gambon: 1980–1994: The Singing Detective and accolades

-1995–2005: Broadway debut and other roles
+1995–2003: Broadway debut and film roles

 There were also appearances in Harold Pinter's Old Times at the Haymarket Theatre and Ben Jonson's Volpone and the brutal sergeant in Pinter's Mountain Language.
 In 1995, Gambon starred in David Hare's Skylight, with Lia Williams, which opened to rave reviews at the National Theatre.
-The play transferred first to Wyndham's Theatre and then on to Broadway for a four-month run which left him in a state of advanced exhaustion.
+The play transferred first to Wyndham's Theatre and then on to Broadway at the Bernard B. Jacobs Theatre for a four-month run which left him in a state of advanced exhaustion.
 "Skylight was ten times as hard to play as anything I've ever done" he told Michael Owen in the Evening Standard.
 "I had a great time in New York, but wanted to return."
-Gambon received his only Tony Award nomination for Best Actor in a Play.
+Variety wrote of his performance, "Gambon, an Irishman revered on the London stage, gives his rough-hewn character a grace that goes beyond the physical".
+For this performance Gambon received his only Tony Award nomination for Best Actor in a Play.

+He later starred as Fyodor Dostoyevsky in the Hungarian director Károly Makk's film The Gambler (1997) about the writing of Dostoyevsky's novella The Gambler.
+In the 1990s he appeared in films such as, Barry Levinson's fantasy comedy Toys (1992), the period drama Dancing at Lughnasa (1998), the action film Plunkett & Macleane (1998), Michael Mann's political drama The Insider (1999) and Tim Burton's gothic horror film Sleepy Hollow (1999).
+He also appeared in the BBC serial Wives and Daughters (1999) based on the Victorian novel by the same name by Elizabeth Gaskell.
+He portrayed Squire Hamley and received his second BAFTA Award nomination and win for Best Actor.
+The New York Times described Gambon's performance as 'Gruff on the outside, with a huge sentimental streak, the country squire is a familiar type, but he makes him seem endearing and fresh.'